Tanmaysinh-Gharia/Shopping-Portal/README.md

 ## Introduction

-This project is a PHP-based shopping portal designed with two distinct panels: the User Panel and the Admin Panel.
-Additionally, it accommodates five types of users with specific functionalities tailored to each role: Admin, Vendor, Customer, Shipping Manager, and Delivery Agent.
-The portal ensures a smooth and secure shopping experience, with advanced functionalities such as captcha protection, item status tracking, and role-based access control.
+This PHP-based shopping portal offers a streamlined, secure shopping experience through two main panels: the User Panel and the Admin Panel.
+The system is designed to accommodate five types of users: Admin, Vendor, Customer, Shipping Manager, and Delivery Agent, each with distinct functionalities.
+The portal features advanced functionalities such as captcha protection, item status tracking, and role-based access control, ensuring a smooth and efficient experience for all users.

 ## Table of Contents